AndreaUrgolo/machinelearningwebservices/README.md

 # Machine Learning Web services

-Flask Web Services for instantiation and training of ML models with some public available datasets:
+Flask Web Services for instantiation and training of ML models with some public available datasets.

 Available tasks: